-- 1. Using an arbor press and an aluminum disc or Accumulator Cylinder Puller (Part Number 05640) to protect the flow sleeve, push the flow sleeve (with seven holes on its end facing up) into flow sleeve tube (o-ring groove up) until it is flush with the tube.
+- 1. Using an arbor press and an aluminum disc or Accumulator Cylinder Puller, (Part Number 05640), to protect the flow sleeve, push the flow sleeve (with seven holes on its end facing up) into flow sleeve tube (o-ring groove up) until it is flush with the tube.
 Be sure to lubricate the entire bore of the flow sleeve tube prior to assembly. - 2.
 Install the four $1/4 \times 1-1/2$ inch/6.4 x 38 mm push pins, with ground face end up, in the flow sleeve. - 3.
-Install the two $3/16 \times 1-1/4$ inch/5 x 32 mm push pins, with ground face up, in the automatic valve body.
+Install the two 3/16 x 1-1/4 inch/5 mm x 32 mm push pins, with ground face end up, in the automatic valve body.
 Install the automatic valve, small diameter first, into automatic valve body.

-The push pins must be installed such that the flat ground faces bear on the flange of the automatic valve.
+The push pins must be installed such that the flat ground faces bare on the flange of the automatic valve.

-- 4. Place the automatic valve body, with proper roll pin alignment and with the side holes up on top ot the tlow slee automatic valve to drop and pilot of the flow sleeve. - 5.
-Use an aluminum disc or Accumulator Cylinder Puller (Part Number 05640) to protect parts and push the automatic valve body into the flow sleeve tube until the valve body shoulder stops on top of the flow sleeve tube. - Install the piston, small end first, into flow sleeve assembly from the automatic valve body end. - 7.
+4. Place the automatic valve body, with proper roll pin alignment and with the side holes up, on top of the flow sleeve.
+Allow the automatic valve to drop and pilot into the bore of the flow sleeve.

+- 5. Use an aluminum disc or Accumulator Cylinder Puller (Part Number 05640) to protect parts and push the automatic valve body into the flow sleeve tube until the valve body shoulder stops on top of the flow sleeve tube. - 6.
+Install the piston, small end first, into flow sleeve assembly from the automatic valve body end. - 7.
 Install the porting block into the flow sleeve assembly with proper roll pin alignment. - 8.
 Place the accumulator valve block in a bench vise being careful not to over-tighten and distort the block. - 9.
 Push the flow sleeve assembly into the accumulator valve block.
 It may be necessary to tap on the end of the flow sleeve tube with a rubber or plastic hammer.
 Be sure to tap on opposite sides to make sure that the assembly seats properly. - 10.
 Unclamp assembly from the vise and reclamp on the flow sleeve tube with "IN" and "OUT" ports facing up. - 11.
 Slide the foot assembly over the piston and drive the foot into the flow sleeve tube by tapping the end of the foot with a plastic or rubber hammer.
 Align the foot latch with the "IN" and "OUT" ports on the accumulator valve block. - 12.
-Replace (in this order) the spring, valve spool and bushing (with rod wiper ring facing out of the accumulator valve block) in valve spool bore.
-The bushing should project from accumulator valve block approximately 0.200 inch/5 mm. - 13.
-Apply a light coating of WD40° lubricant to the accumulator diaphragm and install in the accumulator bore. - 14.
-Install the handle assembly using two $1/2 \times 5$ -1/2 inch capscrews to hold it in place.
-Do not tighten at this time. - 15.
-Install the side rods. - 16.
-Tighten alternate side rods in 15 ft-lb./20 Nm increments to 100 ft. lb./135 Nm. - 17.
-Tighten alternate capscrews in 15 ft. lb/20 Nm increments to 75 ft. lb/100 Nm. - 18.
-Charge accumulator with nitrogen to 600 psi /42 bar.
-It may be necessary to charge 50-75 psi
+Replace (in this order) the spring, valve spool and bushing (with rod wiper facing out of the accumulator valve block) in valve spool bore.
+The bushing should project from accumulator valve block approximately 0.200 inch/5 mm.

+- 13. Apply a light coating of WD40 lubricant to the accumulator diaphragm and install in the accumulator bore. - 14.
+Install the handle assembly and the side rods. - 15.
+Tighten alternate side rods in 15 ft lb/20 Nm increments to 60 ft lb/80 Nm.